engineersCode/facultydev1/participants.md

 ### Patrick White

-Patrick teaches mathematics and artificial intelligence at the Thomas Jefferson High School for Science and technology.
+Patrick is a Lab Director in the Computer Systems Research Lab at Thomas Jefferson High School for Science and Technology in Alexandria, VA.
+He mentors student senior research projects, teaches Artificial Intelligence and is designing a new Machine Learning course for next year.
+He is deploying Jupyter schoolwide for use in computer science classes and is very interested in helping class instructors bring meaningful technology to their classrooms.
+He received his PhD in Theoretical Computer Science from Cornell University and has been at TJHHST for five years.

 ### Benjamin Woolson